-Discover how London grew from a bustling capital city to a global hub for trade, commerce, and scientific enquiry between 1550 and 1800.
+Discover how London grew from a lively capital city to a global hub for trade, commerce, and scientific enquiry between 1550 - 1800.

 Covering over 650 square metres, the gallery design by Gitta Gschwendtner will create an abstract cityscape that will immerse you in a contemporary interpretation of historic London.

 Planning a school visit?
 Find out more information about the gallery for educational groups.